 When starting your socialization plan, first focus on your pet’s immediate environment: your home.
 Gradually introduce them to different rooms and areas throughout your household.
 This will create a safe space, wherein you can introduce other family members and friends, as well as any other pets.
 As with anything else, be sure to reward your pet for good behavior with lots of belly rubs, back scratches, and positive reinforcement.

 Once your pet is well-adjusted in your home (and fully vaccinated), you can safely expose them to new spaces, like the car or even a dog park.

 The key to a successful socialization plan for your pet is to take it slow.
 There’s no need to rush!
 Take baby steps, and don’t forget to have fun.

 Have a question about socializing your puppy?
-Chat with a member of our vet team!
+Chat with a member of the Fuzzy vet team!